mattglory/sbtc-payment-gateway/sdk/README.md

 # sBTC Payment Gateway SDK

-**"Stripe for Bitcoin"** - JavaScript/TypeScript SDK for the sBTC Payment Gateway
+JavaScript/TypeScript SDK for the sBTC Payment Gateway

-The sBTC Payment Gateway SDK provides a simple, powerful way to integrate Bitcoin payments using Stacks' sBTC into your applications.
-Just like Stripe made traditional payments simple, we make Bitcoin payments effortless.
+The sBTC Payment Gateway SDK provides a streamlined interface for integrating Bitcoin payments using Stacks' sBTC into your applications.
+This SDK offers familiar patterns and comprehensive error handling for production-ready implementations.

-## 🚀 Quick Start
+## Quick Start

 ### Installation